-Cross-valley connections will make the Town Belt more accessible from the city.
-Connecting existing city streets with the pathways within the Town Belt and ensuring entry points are easy to get to.
+Figure 11.
+Cross-valley connections will make the town belt more accessible form the city.
+Connecting existing city streets with the pathways within the town belt and ensuring entry points are easy to get to.

 East-West connectors design brief